niekstevenson/AccumulatR/test_tutorial.md

 ## Profiling Native Code (Examples 1–3)

-Use `dev/scripts/profile_examples.R` to drive a native-only workload for the first three `new_api_examples`.
+Use `dev/scripts/profile_examples.R` (invoked by `dev/scripts/profile_native_mac.sh`) to drive a native-only workload for the first three `new_api_examples`.
 This script loops over examples 1, 2, and 3, builds their generator structures, and runs the native log-likelihood so that external profilers (e.g., `perf`, Instruments) can attribute time inside `src/AccumulatR.so`.

 1. Install the package into the temp library if you have not already (same as above).
 2. Run the profiling workload: